SuOzdemir/superheros/README.md

 - changes the attribute lists exactly with the parameter list
 - expects a string List. removes the current ones. converts the strings taken as parameters to the object list.
-- return superhero DTO object without id properties as a body payload.
+- return superhero object as a body payload.

 **POST** request to `/api/v1/superheros/{id]/attributes/{type}/name`:

 - adds an attribute lists exactly with the parameter name
 - expects id of superhero, type of attribute and name of attribute
-- return superhero DTO object without id properties as a body payload.
+- return superhero object as a body payload.

 **DELETE** request to `/api/v1/superheros/{id]/attributes/{type}/name`: